 Gettysburg’s climate is such that several varieties peak as late as October and November.
 Nittany, Winesap, Enterprise and Idared apples are versatile enough to be eaten fresh, cooked into sauce, or baked into delicious pies.
 Braeburn, Fuji and Granny Smith apples can be picked into November, so there’s no excuse not to make fresh apple pies for Thanksgiving.

 Not traveling in fall?
 In late spring and summer, families can pick berries.
-Remember that berries will need to be consumed quickly — fresh or in pies — or, remove any stems, wash them thoroughly and dry them, then store in a zip-loc bag in the freezer.
+Remember that fresh berries will need to be consumed quickly — fresh or in pies.
+To store them, remove stems, wash thoroughly and dry them, then store in a zip-loc bag in the freezer.
 If you come home with too many vegetables, use the opportunity to try different soups.

-Typically, there is no charge to enter the farms; however, some have added so many activities on weeknds that they do charge an entry fee.
+Typically, there is no charge to enter the farms; however, some have added so many activities on weekends that they do charge an entry fee.
 Note that no pets are allowed on most of the farms.

 The Highland Orchards Farm Market & Bakery has been farming its 200 acres since 1941.
-It isn’t exactly all things to all people, but it’s popular in mid-September when their fall harvest weekends mean apples are ready to pick.
-You’ll find hayrides, a cow milker, fresh-baked pies, a few farm animals, pumpkin patch and an open air shuttle to the PYO zone.
+It isn’t exactly all things to all people, but it’s popular in mid-September when apples are ready to pick.
+Look for hayrides, a cow milker, fresh-baked pies, a few farm animals, pumpkin patch and an open air shuttle to the PYO zone.
 Don’t forget their apple cider donuts voted a prestigious “Best of Philly” award.

 A better option for the activity-obsessed family is Linvilla, which some locals liken to Disneyland.
-In addition to robust picking opportunities among 25 apple varietals, Linvilla has a stocked trout pond, beer garden, regular story time, yoga classes and a really tricked out pumpkin patch that will get Halloween juices flowing early.
+In addition to robust picking opportunities among 25 apple varietals, Linvilla has a stocked trout pond, beer garden, regular story time and yoga classes.
+Go in October for the really tricked out pumpkin patch that will get Halloween juices flowing early.
 If it’s hot outside, inquire about day passes to use their two pools, each a membership swimming club that attracts locals.